Helm Charts: Templating, Values, and Package Management

 Named Templates

-Named templates (partials) live in templates/_helpers.tpl and can be included throughout your chart.
+Named templates (partials) live in templates/_helpers.tpl and you can include them throughout your chart.

 Defining Helpers